 - Tokyo Ghoul is effectively built around this trope, with many of the bad (and on occasion even the good) Ghouls murdering huge amounts of humans for the fun of it.
-This is one of the more justified examples as Ghouls need to eat human flesh to survive, but on rare occasion, it's this trope played straight.
+This is one of the more justified examples as Ghouls need to eat human flesh to survive, but on rare occasions, it's this trope played straight.

 - Gold Digger: An eventual revelation of the Shun-Leep School of Supernatural Martial Arts (which is used by various heroes) is that it has a series of forbidden techniques called "The Killing Blows" — they are so powerful that are a near-One-Hit Kill Touch of Death (and pretty violent, at that), but the side-effect in the user's body is a heroin-like euphoria that is incredibly addictive, which leads people who use the Killing Blows to eventually become hyper-violent Blood Knight types and even the occasional Serial Killer.
 This plot point overall is a double-barreled Shout-Out to the Street Fighter Satsu No Hado and Star Wars' Dark Side of the Force (never let it be said that Fred Perry doesn't know how to apply his Reference Overdosed).